-/ Q U Enter the letters QU.
-QUERY UPDATE 3.3 538-81089 81/04/21 09.31.04 The system responds.
-The second of ?
-VERSION QUEAT UN=A0126 Enter the VERSION directive. ?
-PERFORM PR4 Enter the PERFORM directive.
-END SORT RUN Query Update acknowledges that the sort operation was successfully performed.
-When the operating system / /XEDIT, REPORT4 appears, Personnel Report 4 is ready.
-The system XEDIT and an open an open and an open an open and an open an command lets you display the report at the terminal and print it on the terminal printer.
+/ % [5] Enter the letters QU.
+QUERY UPDATE 3.3 538-81089 81/04/21 09.31.04 The system responds. , ?
+VERSION QUEAT UN=AD126 Enter the VERSION directive. - ?
+PERFORM PR4 Enter the PERFORM directive. i END SORT RUN Query Update acknowledges that the sort operation was /XEDIT_REPORT4 successfully performed.
+When the operating system / appears, Personnel Report 4 is ready.
+The system XEDIT command lets you display the report at the terminal and print it on the terminal printer.
 REPORT4 is the report name that was selected during recording session PR4.
-The report is identical to that shown in figure 5-4. /ROUTE_REPORT4_DC=PR The system ROUTE command lets you send the report to the ROUTE COMPLETE. line printer at the central site. /BYE Since this concludes operations under the NOS operating system, enter the system BYE command, press the necessary switches to deactivate the terminal equipment, and replace the telephone handset.
+The report is identical to that shown in figure 5-4.
+ROUTE COMPLETE.
+The system ROUTE command lets you send the report to the line printer at the central site.
+Since this concludes operations under the NOS operating system, enter the system BYE command, press the necessary switches to deactivate the terminal equipment, and replace the telephone handset.